🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 from 6–7 years

 Ezra, our Labrador Retriever, is 6 years old and currently feeling the full force of spring.
-He's not a senior yet.
-But I'm already thinking about how I want to support him in a few years.
+He's far from being a senior yet.
+But I'm already thinking today about how I want to accompany him in a few years.
 Because prevention is always better than cure.
-And if I'm completely honest, I've noticed that he takes a break after 3 throws when playing fetch and lies in the sun.
-He would never, ever have done that before.
+And to be completely honest, I notice that when playing fetch, he takes a break after 3 throws and lies down in the sun.
+He never, ever would have done that before.

-We once went on holiday to South Tyrol to a dog-friendly hotel.
-Next to us, an old female dog lay on her blanket – she had such a hard time getting up.
-And her owner said, very simply, very lovingly: She was always with me, everywhere.
+We once went on holiday to South Tyrol in a dog hotel.
+Next to us, an old female dog was lying on her blanket - she had such difficulty getting up.
+And her owner said, very simply, very lovingly: She was always with us everywhere.
 So she is now too.
 Everything just takes longer.

 That sentence never left me.
 Because it says everything you need to know about accompanying an old dog.
 It's not about speed.
-It's about being there.
+It's about being present.

 What really changes in an older dog's body:

-Arthrosis (joint wear and tear, where the protective cartilage between the bones breaks down) is very common in older dogs.
-It is recognizable by difficulty getting up, stiffness after lying down, and reluctance to climb stairs.
-The dog acts as if everything is fine — dogs show pain very little.
+Arthritis (joint wear, where the protective cartilage between the bones breaks down) is very common in older dogs.
+It can be recognized by difficulty getting up, stiffness after lying down, and reluctance to climb stairs.
+The dog acts as if everything is fine - dogs show pain very little.
 That's precisely why we need to pay attention.

-What helps: A soft bed, gentle regular exercise (short walks, no forcing), silicon for cartilage and connective tissue, zeolite for detoxification which can fuel joint inflammation.
+What helps: A soft bed, gentle regular exercise (short walks, no forcing), silicon for cartilage and connective tissue, zeolite for detoxification that can fuel joint inflammation.

-In old age, the liver and kidneys – the two major detoxification organs – work slower.
+In old age, the liver and kidneys - the two main detoxification organs - work slower.
 Toxins, metabolic products, and drug residues are no longer broken down as efficiently.
-Zeolite binds these substances already in the intestine before they burden the liver.
+Zeolite binds exactly these substances in the intestine before they burden the liver.
 This is particularly valuable in old age.

-Lilly's owner wrote to us (Lilly is the dog in this cover photo)
+Lilly's owner wrote to us (Lilly is the female dog in this title picture)

-"Lilly already finds it harder to get up.
+"Lilly is already having a harder time getting up.
 Zeolite detoxifies and removes metabolic waste products from the body.
-Movement then becomes easier.
+Moving is then easier.
 We are already happy about that."

-As we age, the body's silicon reserves decrease — and this becomes noticeable.
-The coat becomes duller, grows back slower, and the skin becomes less elastic.
-And the whiskers — the vibrissae (highly sensitive tactile hairs that help the dog orient itself, estimate distances, and perceive even the slightest air currents) — need silicon to remain strong and functional.
+With increasing age, the body's silicon reserves decrease - and this is noticeable.
+The coat becomes duller, regrows slower, and the skin becomes less elastic.
+And the whiskers - the vibrissae (highly sensitive tactile hairs that help the dog orient itself, estimate distances, and perceive even the slightest air currents) - need silicon to remain strong and functional.

 This is particularly important because sight and hearing decline with age.
-The whiskers then become the dog's most important antennae.
-They are, so to speak, the second eyes — and they must never be cut.
-In Austria and Germany, this is legally forbidden, and for good reason.
+The whiskers then become the dog's most important antennas.
+They are essentially the second eyes - and they must never be cut.
+In Austria and Germany, this is legally prohibited, and for good reason.

-Zeolite contains natural silicon and thus gently supports from within — coat, skin, connective tissue, bones.
-Not as a quick fix, but as daily support.
+Zeolite contains natural silicon and thus gently supports from within - coat, skin, connective tissue, bones.
+Not as a quick fix, but as a daily companion.

 Digestion

 The intestine becomes sluggish with age.
-The gut flora changes, nutrient absorption decreases, constipation or soft stools become more common.
-Zeolite regulates the pH value in the intestine, stabilizes the gut flora, and calms digestion.
+The intestinal flora changes, nutrient absorption decreases, constipation or loose stools occur more frequently.
+Zeolite regulates the pH value in the intestine, stabilizes the intestinal flora, and calms digestion.
 Sigrid from Munich wrote to us:

-"Our older female dog (12) now gets it in her dog food, and after 2 days, I see how her stool stabilizes.
-I will feed the zeolite every day.
-It visibly does her good.
-The fact that it's completely natural is super good."
+"Our older female dog (12) now gets it added to her dog food, and after 2 days, I see how her stool stabilizes.
+I will feed the zeolite daily.
+It is visibly doing her good.
+The fact that it is completely natural is super good."

 — Sigrid from Munich ⭐⭐⭐⭐⭐

-Bakku had poor eyesight and hearing at the end of his life.
+At the end of his life, Bakku saw poorly and heard little.
 And yet he knew exactly who was there, who was coming, who needed protection.
 Towards the end, he even barked at us.
 When he perceived us.
-Dogs compensate for declining senses astonishingly well — through smell, through their whiskers, through the deep familiarity with their humans.
+Dogs compensate for declining senses astonishingly well - through smell, through their whiskers, through the deep familiarity with their humans.
 What helps: maintaining routines.
-The old dog needs predictability more than ever before.
+The old dog needs predictability more than ever.
 Always the same voice, always the same place, always the same food.

 Cognition — when the dog seems confused

-Some older dogs develop cognitive dysfunction (a type of dementia in dogs – the dog appears confused, disoriented, sleeps a lot during the day and is restless at night, sometimes doesn't recognize familiar people).
-This is not common, but it does occur.
-If you notice this – please see a vet, there are ways to help.
+Some old dogs develop cognitive dysfunction (a type of canine dementia — the dog appears confused, disoriented, sleeps a lot during the day and is restless at night, sometimes doesn't recognize familiar people).
+This is not common, but it does exist.
+If you notice this — please go to the vet, there are ways to help.

 Why zeolite is so valuable for old dogs

-I said earlier: Zeolite does not prolong life.
-What it does — and this is no less significant — is to relieve the body.
+I said earlier: zeolite does not prolong life.
+What it does — and that is no less — is to relieve the body.
 And a relieved body stays vital longer.
 Specifically, for old dogs, this means:

-• Liver and kidneys have fewer toxins to break down — because zeolite already binds and excretes them in the gut
+• Liver and kidneys have fewer toxins to break down — because zeolite binds and excretes them in the intestine

-• Ammonia (a metabolic waste product that is poorly broken down in old age and can strain the brain) is bound
+• Ammonia (a metabolic waste product that is less efficiently broken down in old age and can burden the brain) is bound

 • Silent chronic inflammations in the body are reduced — less inflammation means less joint pain

-• Silicon in zeolite supports fur, whiskers, bones, and connective tissue
+• Silicon in zeolite supports coat, whiskers, bones, and connective tissue

 • Digestion becomes calmer and more stable